My sister visited me recently, and I grabbed the opportunity to travel away with her from Bangalore to SriRangapatna.

 Sri Ranganathaswamy Temple / Srirangapatna Temple

-The pillars as such do not have great carvings but they are of the Hoysala types, the round lathe manufactured ones.
-Foreigners are allowed till the inner shrine to get the blessing but I don't know if it is really worth to stand in the queue and get pushed and shoved by the crowd.
-The outside
+The pillars do not have incredible carvings as such.
+They are a part of the Hoysala architecture, the round lathe manufactured ones.
+Foreigners are allowed to the inner shrine to get the blessing, but I don't know if it is worth standing in the queue and get pushed and shoved by the crowd.
+Sad reality!

 Make a trip to Melkote from Srirangapatna - https://masalabox.co.in/melkote-and-around/